apache/apisix-dashboard/docs/en/latest/back-end-tests.md

 Currently, the backend of apisix-dashboard have two types of e2e tests.
 One is plain e2e, the other is e2enew, where in the first one, tests are written using Go's built-in, native testing package, for the later, the tests are grouped into test suites and are evaluated using [ginkgo](https://onsi.github.io/ginkgo/) - a testing framework which helps in writing more expressive tests such that reading and writing tests give a pleasant experience.

-**Slowly, we are migrating all of our e2e tests to e2enew.
-So it is always recommended to write any new tests using ginkgo unless some situation arises.
-In such cases, please discuss your concerns with the community.
+**Actively, we are migrating all of our e2e tests to e2enew module.
+So we are no more accepting tests inside e2e module, and any new tests must be added into the e2enew module by using ginkgo following the BDD style testing.
+If you have any query regarding it, please discuss your concerns with the community, we would be happy to address those.

 For value assertion, we are using the [assert](https://pkg.go.dev/github.com/stretchr/testify@v1.7.0/assert) package by testify.
-It provides lots of easy to use functions for assertion where the first argument is   `*testing.T` object which you can obtain from the used framework for testing.
-For the built-in testing package, each test cases have this as the first argument of the test itself.
-For ginkgo `ginkgo.GinkgoT()` returns the mentioned object.
+It provides lots of easy to use functions for assertion where the first argument is `*testing.T` object which can  be obtained from `ginkgo.GinkgoT()`.

-If you are creating any test which requires making HTTP calls to any of the following node which involves `manager-api` or `apisix`, after setting up the environment (please refer [Running E2E Tests Locally](#running-e2e-tests-locally) for the details), you can use the `HttpTestCase` struct which provides a nice interface to make the calls along with checking the response.
+If you are creating any test which requires making HTTP calls to any of the following node which involves `manager-api` or `apisix`, after setting up the environment (please refer [Running E2E Tests Locally](#running-e2e-tests-locally) for the details), you can use the `HttpTestCase` struct which provides a nice interface to make the calls along with performing necessary checks on the response.
 Here's a brief description of the most used fields of the struct,

 ```go
 type HttpTestCase struct {